fx310ferreira/SD_proj/googol1/readme.md

 # SD

 ### Things to solve
- - [ ] If a downloader dies the page it is indexing stops getting indexed
+ - [!]
+If a downloader dies the page it is indexing stops getting indexed: this can be fixed in the second delivery
  - [x] Currently, we are not indexing the same this URL more than once, this is only partially correct we should only index it once, but we should send it to the barrels for metrics
  - [x] Words